thoughtspot/thoughtspot.github.io/_complex-search/filtered-agg-forms.md

 ![]({{ site.baseurl }}/images/filtered-agg-forms.png "Filter Aggregation")

-After you have aggregated with a filter, you can do further comparisons with the `vs` and `all` keywords.
+Once you have aggregated with a filter, you can do further comparisons with the `vs` and `all` keywords.

 ## Using the vs and all keywords